 Jan drives Kamal to the airport and meets up with some other 1.1's like herself.
 Kamal gets home and learns he's engaged.
 Durga talks with Jersey about his draft notice.
 Rani gets recruited for Section 0.
 They arrive.

 Afterword.
 A goodbye from Melissa.

-ILB was commissioned by Microsoft, publisher of Halo 2, as part of its popular XBox game series.
-It was created and developed by 42 Entertainment, specializing in ARGs.
+I Love Bees was commissioned by Microsoft, publisher of Halo 2, as part of its popular XBox game series.
+It was created and developed by 42 Entertainment, specializing in alternate reality games (ARGs).

 Using these clues and codes, I Love Bees players around the world worked together to solve puzzles with little or no direction or guidance.
 On 4 November 2004, players were invited to twenty seven theater locations around the United States where they were told to deliver the code message, "The Operator left something for me."
 Inside the theaters they were given commemorative DVDs, and allowed to play Halo 2 prior to its release.
 The first fifty players at each location were given copies of the transmission log.

 In just three months of active gameplay, over three million people viewed the I Love Bees website and thousands of people around the world played the game.
 This introduction of the video game Halo 2 through the collaborative gameplay of I Love Bees was an unqualified success.

 A major component of I Love Bees was a series of "axons," jumbled, random audio files released on the I Love Bees website.
 Assembling axons in a logical order revealed the backstory of an artificial intelligence, apparently from a crash-landed military spacecraft, and its attempts to repair damages suffered in the crash.
 In its ending, this narrative leads to an alien invasion of Earth, a major plot point of the Halo 2 game.
 Radio Nouspace archives and curates these audio files because of their transient nature, their direct connection to radio drama, and their success at promoting immersive, interactive aural narrative.

 The cast included . . .